 Regulatory B cells

-Regulatory B cells or Bregs make up around 0.5 percent of all B cells in healthy people.
+Regulatory B cells, or Bregs, only account for a small number of B cells in healthy people.
 Although few in number, they have a vital role to play.

 Killer T cells

-Killer or cytotoxic T cells scan the surface of cells in the body to see if they have become infected with germs, or if they have turned cancerous.
+Killer, or cytotoxic, T cells scan the surface of cells in the body to see if they have become infected with germs or turned cancerous.
 If so, they kill these cells.

 Helper T cells